IDMNYU/audiolab/docs/synths.md

 #### Dual Universal Slope Generator #2

+The **Dual Universal Slope Generator (DUSG)**, like the SSG, is one of the more complex Serge modules, developed in 1976 by combining the first generation Envelope Generator module with the Positive and Negative Slew modules.
+The DUSG can be used as an envelope generator, a low-pass filter / envelope follower, an oscillator, a harmonic subdivider, and a pulse delay.
+The module has two identical halves.
+DUSG #2 on the Random Source Serge is a "classic" model, with an inverted bipolar output in addition to the slope output.

 <img src = "./img/serge824_2_3.png" width="30%" title="DUSG" alt="DUSG">

+1. CV Slope Output (DC OUTPUT)
+2. Secondary inverted bipolar output (AC OUTPUT)
+3. Gate output (Trigger OUTPUT)
+4. Signal input for envelope follower (AC INPUT)
+5. 1 volt-per-octave input for slope generator (DC INPUT)
+6. CV input for envelope rise (scaled by *8* and summed with *10*) (DC INPUT)
+7. CV input for envelope fall (scaled by *9* and summed with *11*) (DC INPUT)
+8. Scaling knob for *6*
+9. Scaling knob for *7*
+10. Base knob for rise time (summed with *6* x *8*)
+11. Base knob for fall time (summed with *7* x *9*)
+12. Envelope trigger input (Trigger INPUT)

+*Notes:*
+- a trigger sent into input *12* of the DUSG will fire a single **envelope** at output *1* and *2*, based on the rise and fall times of the slope generator.
+- voltage sent into the signal input (*4*) of the DUSG will be slewed (smoothed) based on the rise and fall times of the slope generator to create a DC signal at output *1* and *2*.
+The DUSG performs full-wave rectification of the input signal first, so negative input voltage from a bipolar source will be flipped positive before smoothing to perform as an **envelope follower**.
+- connecting the gate output *3* to the trigger input *12* of the DUSG will make the module function as an **oscillator**, generating a triangle wave shaped by the rise and fall times at output *1*.
+Output *2* will put out a different waveform - an AC inverted triangle wave, centered around 0V.
+- if the rise and fall time add to a greater period than a pulse wave sent to the trigger input *12*, the DUSG can be used as a **harmonic subdivider**. generating an oscillator at 1/2, 1/3, etc. the frequency of the incoming signal.
+- the DUSG can be used as a [monostable](https://en.wikipedia.org/wiki/Monostable) **pulse delay**, where a trigger at input *12* will echo at output *3* at the end of the rise and fall times.

 #### Pulse Divider

+The **Pulse Divider** is based on a design by [Ken Stone](https://www.elby-designs.com/webtek/cgs/cgs.htm), who developed a series of Serge-compatible modules in the 1980s and 1990s under the moniker the "Cat Girl Synth", or **CGS**.
+PCBs for CGS modules are still sold by Elby Designs in Australia.
+The Pulse Divider takes a pulse input and outputs tiggers on numerical subdivisions, allowing the user to have, e.g. a clock signal input generate a polyrhythmic output.

 <img src = "./img/serge824_2_4.png" width="10%" title="Divider" alt="Divider">

+1. Pulse input for divider (Trigger INPUT)
+2. Outputs a trigger every 2nd pulse (Trigger OUTPUT)
+3. Outputs a trigger every 3rd pulse (Trigger OUTPUT)
+4. Outputs a trigger every 4th pulse (Trigger OUTPUT)
+5. Outputs a trigger every 5th pulse (Trigger OUTPUT)
+6. Outputs a trigger every 6th pulse (Trigger OUTPUT)
+7. Outputs a trigger every 7th pulse (Trigger OUTPUT)
+8. Outputs a trigger every 8th pulse (Trigger OUTPUT)

+*Notes:*
+- The Pulse Divider can be used to bifurcate a (fast) master clock into multiple slower clocks.
+For example, if you send the pulse output of a Dual Slopes into the Pulse Divider input *1*, and think of that pulse as your 16th notes, then output *2* will be your 8th notes, output *4* will be your quarter notes, output *6* will be dotted-quarter notes, etc.

 #### Boolean Logic

+The **Boolean Logic** module is another design by Ken Stone, intended to expand on the comparator modules in the original Serge systems.
+It consists of two basic inverters at the top and bottom, and three submodules that set output voltages HIGH or LOW based on control voltage inputs:

+- the AND comparator will output a HIGH value when both of its inputs are over 2.5V
+- the OR comparator will output a HIGH value when either of its inputs are over 2.5V
+- the XOR comparator will output a HIGH value when either, but not both, of its inputs are over 2.5V

 <img src = "./img/serge824_2_5.png" width="20%" title="Boolean Logic" alt="Boolean Logic">

+1. Input for top inverter (Trigger INPUT)
+2. Output for the top inverter - a HIGH input at *1* will cause a LOW output, and vice versa (Trigger OUTPUT)
+3. Input 1 for the AND comparator (DC INPUT)
+4. Input 2 for the AND comparator (DC INPUT)
+5. Output for the AND comparator (Trigger OUTPUT)
+6. Input 1 for the OR comparator (DC INPUT)
+7. Input 2 for the OR comparator (DC INPUT)
+8. Output for the OR comparator (Trigger OUTPUT)
+9. Input 1 for the XOR comparator (DC INPUT)
+10. Input 2 for the XOR comparator (DC INPUT)
+11. Output for the XOR comparator (Trigger OUTPUT)
+12. Input for bottom inverter (Trigger INPUT)
+13. Output for the bottom inverter - a HIGH input at *12* will cause a LOW output, and vice versa (Trigger OUTPUT)

+*Notes:*
+- The outputs will retain a HIGH voltage as long as the "true" state persists at the inputs, making the outputs function as gates rather than triggers.
+- When used with the inverters, the AND/OR/XOR values can be transformed into NAND/NOR/XNOR values.

 #### +N Comparator